wolfvictorOSI/Edge-Data-Store-Docs/V1/Modbus/ModbusTCPDataSourceConfiguration.md

 # Data source configuration

-To use the Modbus TCP EDS adapter, you must configure it for the Modbus TCP data source from which it will be polling data.
+To use the Modbus TCP EDS adapter, you must configure it for the Modbus TCP data source from which it will polling data.

 ## Configure Modbus TCP data source